Answering the Who Question In Digital Marketing Planning

 The definition of your target audience will depend on the product’s intended audience and audience research.
 You might discover that your product can actually be consumed by a broader audience and that the original intended audience, or simply understand the product target audience better to know what message will move them through the funnel.
 Once again, this is something we will explore later in the Research section of this module.

 #2 Creative Execution as part of who question in digital marketing planning

-When the ‘What’ stage and the audience is defined, and marketers start thinking about the creative execution of their campaigns, they need to keep focusing on the audience.
-An idea might be brilliant but if it doesn’t appeal to your target audience, then it is not worth investing in.
+When the ‘What’ stage and the audience is defined, and marketers start thinking about the creative execution of there campaigns, they need to keep focusing on the audience.
+An idea might be brilliant but if it doesn’t appeal to your target audience, than it is not worth investing in.
 The creative execution will define the look and feel of your campaign, the language used, the image shown, the colours etc.

 Creative execution can help you express your differentiation, and attract attention by being unexpected, skillful and visually impactful.
 It should not be underrated as creativity expresses who your brand is and how it wishes to express itself.

 This directly impacts your audience’s perception of your product.
-The creative choice should be tested to verify its efficiency, and while traditionally this was done through focus groups and qualitative research, now with digital media, it is easy to A/B test your campaign creatives, change them if necessary, and invest more on creative that performs the best.
+The creative choice should be tested to verify it’s efficiency, and while traditionally this was done through focus groups and qualitative research, now with digital media, it is easy to A/B test your campaign creatives, change them if necessary, and invest more on creative that performs the best.

 #3 Touchpoints as part of who question in digital marketing planning

 The touchpoints of your strategy are the channels you desire to use to reach your target audience.
 Once again this choice should be heavily influenced by the audience.
 Where do they spend time?
 Where do they make decisions?
 Who are they speaking to?
 You want to be present where they are and be visible on your target audience’s channels.